gzigzigzeo/teleport-plugin-framework/README.md

 * `Timeout` sets the maximum execution time limit of a WASM method.
 If a WASM method runs longer, it gets terminated and error is returned.
 * `Concurrency` sets the number of `ExecutionContext` instances in this pool.
 * `MemoryInterop` provides the implementation of the interface which defines methods to work with memory objects on WASM side.
-It allows to read/write strings, allocate memory, etc.
+It allows to read/write strings, allocate memory, send and receive protobuf messages, etc.
 * `Traits` provides the array of trait structs.
 In the example above, the only one trait (`AssemblyScriptEnv`) is passed.
 This trait exports AssemblyScript [special imports](https://www.assemblyscript.org/concepts.html#special-imports) (`trace`, `Date.now`, etc). implementations to WASM side.

 AssemblyScript uses UTF-16 encoded strings.